gvwilson/thirdbit/src/fiction/in-heck/index.md

 Special Blazes put two fingers in his mouth and whistled loudly.
 "Power up," he ordered Bee Six Vee.
-"We got work to do."
+"We got work to do.

-"And you,"
+And you,"
 he continued,
 rounding on Sindy, Maddy, and Gumption.
 "You get into the trees and keep your heads down.